Published By Janet Gershen-Siegel at March 5th, 2018

 So keep in mind that this means not just state licenses, but possibly also city licenses.

 Visit the IRS web site and obtain an EIN for the small business.
 They’re free of charge.
 Pick a business entity such as corporation, LLC, etc.

 A business can begin as a sole proprietor.
-But they will probably want to switch to a form of corporation or partnership.
+But they will probably want to switch to a form of corporation.

 This is in order to decrease risk.
 And it will optimize tax benefits.